Updated January 15th, 2022

 The leaf of the Black Walnut Tree are compound, with alternate leaves.
 The total compound size is around 18″ (30-60 cm) long, give or take 6″, and approximately 6″ wide (15 cm).

-The size of the individual leaf is approximately 1″ (25 mm) wide by 3″ (~75 mm) long.
+The size of the individual leaflet is approximately 1″ (25 mm) wide by 3″ (~75 mm) long.
 The leaves on the tip of the compound are shaped differently than the others, being smaller or misshapen.
 Individual leaves are shaped like a spear-tip, and have serrated edges like a saw.
+Also individual leaflets are arranged alternately along the central stem of the compound leaf.
+Although it isn’t always obvious…so make sure you look closely!

 Black Walnut Leaves